Multiprecision Computing Toolbox for MATLAB

 The multiprecision numbers and matrices can be seamlessly used in place of the built-in

 double entities following standard MATLAB syntax rules.
-As a result, existing MATLAB programs can be converted to run with arbitrary precision with no (or minimal) changes to source code.
+As a result, existing MATLAB programs can be converted to run with arbitrary precision with minimal changes to source code.

 Toolbox provides a comprehensive library of computational routines covering the following areas:

-- Real and complex numbers, matrices and multidimensional arrays
+- Real and complex numbers, full and sparse matrices, multidimensional arrays

 - Singular value decomposition